 Participants from this programme have gone on to be engaged by RPO Resound and the Royal Society for Blind Children, joining an RPO team delivering music workshops with Blind children, and elsewhere with City of London Sinfonia to co-present the tours of Lullaby Concerts for audiences of young children and families in rural and coastal communities.

 After the morning’s Stowmarket workshop, a teacher of the Deaf came up to me expressing how fantastic it is to see a Deaf person working with the orchestra … I felt honoured and proud to be involved, with Orchestras Live I felt I was out in the public, promoting a positive message on diversity.

 ~ Ruth Montgomery, Assistant Music Leader for Lullaby Concerts in 2017 and 2018

-As well as encouraging production partners and orchestras to work with the musicians from our initial programme, Orchestras Live plans to extend this mentoring schemes to other parts of the country, further expanding the national pool of freelance music leaders available to orchestras and other arts organisations.
+As well as encouraging production partners and orchestras to work with the musicians from our initial programme, Orchestras Live is embracing this work within our wider training and mentoring schemes throughout the country, further expanding the national pool of diverse freelance music leaders available to orchestras and other arts organisations.

 Essex County Cultural Development, Essex Music Hub and the Royal Philharmonic Orchestra.